If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

-The Off-Page SEO focuses on improving the authority of your domain through getting the inbound signals, especially highly relevant links from other websites.
+Off-Page SEO focuses on improving the authority of your domain by getting inbound signals, especially highly relevant links from other websites.

 I have briefed about it earlier but now take an example to understand it.

 Suppose you want to create a 5-floor building.
-An engineer has told that you need to build the first floor and strengthen it, then second and then third, fourth, and fifth.
+An engineer will tell you to need to build the first floor and strengthen it, then the second, and then the third, fourth, and fifth.

 What will happen if you build all the floors at once without strengthening any of them?

-You can create a five-floor building, but it won’t last that much longer as the previous one, or you have expected.
+You can create a five-floor building, but it won’t last as much longer as the previous one, or you have expected.

 Guest posting, HARO signup, websites like Quora, SlideShare & Reddit, social bookmarking, directory submission & online PR are a few strategies to boost your off-page SEO.

-Affiliate marketing, Blog commenting, and involving the influencer’s events are something you can do with a little effort.
+Affiliate marketing, Blog commenting, and involving the influencer’s events is something you can do with a little effort.